redis/redis-doc/topics/problems.md

 ===

 * Ubuntu 10.04 and 10.10 have serious bugs (especially 10.10) that cause slow downs if not just instance hangs.
 Please move away from the default kernels shipped with this distributions.
 [Link to 10.04 bug](https://silverline.librato.com/blog/main/EC2_Users_Should_be_Cautious_When_Booting_Ubuntu_10_04_AMIs).
 [Link to 10.10 bug](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/666211).
 Both bugs were reported many times in the context of EC2 instances, but other users confirmed that also native servers are affected (at least by one of the two).
+* Certain versions of the Xen hypervisor are known to have very bad fork() performances.
+See [the latency page](/topics/latency) for more information.